• Open Access

 The patient’s biochemistries normalized post-operatively, but at the age of 15 (2021), she developed hypoxemia requiring (2L) of supplemental oxygen and was found to have a progression of extensive multifocal lung metastases (Table 1, Figure 2).
 She was then treated with 3 cycles of cyclophosphamide, vincristine, and dacarbazine (CVD), complicated by multiple cytopenias and a 5-kg weight loss with progression of disease on imaging.
 Her disease progressed despite being transitioned to axitinib (3 mg, twice daily for 7 months) and then pembrolizumab (25 mg, twice daily for 5 months) (Figure 2).
 She was transitioned to hospice care and succumbed to disease at the age of 17 (2023).

 Patient 2: At the age of 17 (2013) the patient was diagnosed with a left glomus jugulare PGL.
-After 5 years of pursuing alternative treatment, she presented to an outside institution at the age of 22 (2018) with visible outgrowth from her left ear with bleeding and was found to have an extension of the primary tumor, a right carotid body tumor, and extensive pulmonary metastases (Figure 3).
+After 5 years of pursuing alternative treatment, she presented to an outside institution at the age of 22 (2018) with visible outgrowth from her left ear with bleeding and was found to have an extension of the primary tumor, a right carotid body tumor, and extensive pulmonary metastases (miliary pattern) (Figure 3).
 She then underwent partial resection/debulking of the left glomus jugulare PGL (2018).
 IHC staining of the tumor was positive for synaptophysin, chromogranin, and S100 in surrounding sustentacular cells consistent with PGL.
 Genetic testing of the primary tumor revealed a pathogenic variant in SDHD c.124_127delinsATA (SDHD p.
 Glu42Ilefs*44).

-The patient presented to our institution at the age of 23 (2019) and was found to have elevated urine normetanephrine, metanephrine, and dopamine (1.8, 1.1, and 1.2 times the URL, respectively) (Table 2) and soon developed hypoxemia requiring (1L) supplemental oxygen.
+The patient presented to our institution at the age of 23 (2019) and was found to have elevated urine normetanephrine, metanephrine, and dopamine (1.8, 1.1, and 1.2 times the URL, respectively; Table 2) and soon developed hypoxemia requiring (1L) supplemental oxygen.
 She responded to treatment with 4 cycles of CVD with reduced pulmonary tumor burden and resolution of hypoxemia (Figure 3).
 She then discontinued treatment and gave birth to two children at the age of 26 and is clinically stable.

 Patient 3: At the age of 19 (2009) the patient was found to have a right 4.2 cm PCC upon evaluation for hypertension and headaches.
 Following resection, IHC staining was positive for synaptophysin, chromogranin, and S100 in surrounding sustentacular cells consistent with PCC.
 Germline genetic testing of the primary tumor (PCC) confirmed a VHL pathogenic variant (VHL c.439C>G, p.
 Leu147Val).
 At the age of 21 (2011), with elevated plasma biochemistries and metastatic PGL noted on 123I-metaiodobenzylguanidine (123I-mIBG) scintigraphy she underwent tumor resection (left periaortic tumor resection, right nephrectomy, and aortocaval mass resection) followed by 131I-mIBG radiotherapy (691 mCi total in 1 year).

-The patient was referred to our institution at the age of 26 (2016) with signs and symptoms of catecholamine excess and hypoxemia requiring (2–3L) supplemental oxygen and was found to have elevated plasma norepinephrine and normetanephrine (37.6 and 9.9 times the URL respectively; Table 3) with extensive pulmonary metastases on imaging (Figure 4).
+The patient was referred to our institution at the age of 26 (2016) with signs and symptoms of catecholamine excess and hypoxemia requiring (2–3L) supplemental oxygen and was found to have elevated plasma norepinephrine and normetanephrine (37.6 and 9.9 times the URL respectively; Table 3) with extensive pulmonary metastases on imaging metastases (miliary pattern) (Figure 4).
 She was then treated with 4 cycles of capecitabine and temozolomide (CAPTEM, in 2017) then temozolomide (180 mg twice daily PO for 5 days every 28 days) for 6 years until the age of 32 (2022).
 At age 33 (2023) she was clinically stable and had a slight reduction in tumor burden (Figure 4).

 Discussion